HebeHH/LLMRL-learning/README.md

 Gradient Descent generally has *exact, differentiable* rewards.
 The goal is a number, and the ML system changes the number in predictable ways.
 LLM RL typically has *stochastic, non-differentiable* goals.
 E.g., "funny" is a kinda vague non-numerical goal, and you can't solve a math equation that will tweak the LLM to be "more funny", because "funniness" isn't a differentiable numerical equation.

-Basically gradient descent is a nice comfortable algebra equation with actual solutions and LLMRL is a stochastic probabilistic process where you can estimate it by trying things and seeing what happens.
+Basically gradient descent is a nice comfortable algebra equation with actual solutions and LLM RL is a stochastic probabilistic process where you can estimate it by trying things and seeing what happens.

-**Regular training scenario:**

-- Input: "What's 2+2?"
-- Target: "4"
-- Model output: "5"
-- Gradient calculation: Exact math tells you how to adjust each parameter to make the model more likely to output "4"

-**RL scenario:**

-- Input: "What's 2+2?"
-- Model output: "Well, let me think step by step.
-First, I'll consider what addition means.
-Addition is combining quantities.
-So 2+2 means I have 2 of something, then 2 more.
-That gives me 4."
-- Human rating: 9/10 (loved the explanation)
-- **The mystery**: Which parts of that response made it good?
-The step-by-step approach?
-The definition of addition?
-The clear reasoning?
-The correct answer?

 ### Supervised Learning vs LLM RL